 It has happened to the best of us: The shopping disaster day.
 We drag ourself from shop to shop, searching for that perfect dress and go home empty-handed and frustrated.
 But what if I told you that you could make the dress of your dreams, and that it would fit you perfectly?
 Want to try sewing a dress for yourself, but don’t know where to start?
 Well, I’m here to share my beginner sewing tips and tricks to get you started.

-Growing up I thought that making my own clothes was something out of my reach.
+Growing up I thought that making my own clothes was something out of my reach, for this I used the best scissors that now a days you can get at sites like trimmeradviser.com.
 I believed only certain people (like my cousin Aisling) possessed the sewing gift.
 These days, more and more people are taking up sewing as a hobby, and whilst I will probably never be able to make a wedding dress or anything delicate or detailed, I too have caught the sewing bug.
 And I learned this secret: If you concentrate and believe you can so something, then you can MAKE IT WORK.

 DIY, in general, is the talk of the town these days.
 You can make your own christmas decorations, concoct your own face masks and delight your whole family with homemade gifts for the festive season.
 Along with this upsurge in craftiness came TV shows such as Project Runway and The Great British Sewing Bee, bringing sewing back onto our screens and making it hip and trendy again.
 Other trends that are super popular right now are up-cycling and retro-style, both leading to a heightened interest in sewing, of course.